jurjsorinliviu/WarpPI/README.md

 # WarpPI Calculator
-Step-by-step algebraic calculator for Raspberry PI.
+Step-by-step algebra calculator for Raspberry PI.

 **This project is experimental and strictly related to my calculator, designed to run on an embedded hardware.
 It works but many fundamental features aren't complete.**<br>